hudson155/kairo/docs/style-guide.md

   `null` should be used for React nodes, and in API interaction.
   Specifically, `null` should be used for 404 responses and to explicitly remove fields in PATCH requests.

+- **Get vs. list:**
+  The term "get" should be used when fetching a particular entity.
+  The term "list" should be used when fetching multiple entities.